 For many people, believing in God means believing in the God that is depicted in the Bible, or some other holy work that is believed to be the word of God, as it was delivered to certain privileged human beings.
-The problem with such works, of course, along with the many strictures and exhortations they contain about the way people should live their lives, is that, as societies and modes of behaviour change, they become increasingly restrictive, confining, and outdated.
-The increasing dissonance between the living reality and the dead, unchanging words eventually begets a rupture, which leads many people to reject most or all of the teachings which their ancestors devoutly accepted as the unchanging word of God.
+The problem with such works, because of the many strictures and exhortations they contain about the way people should live their lives, is that, as societies and modes of behaviour change, they become increasingly restrictive, confining, and outdated.
+The increasing dissonance between the living reality and the dead, unchanging words eventually begets a rupture, when many people reject most or all of the teachings that their ancestors devoutly accepted as the unchanging word of God.
 But this immutability of the sacred, written word ignores what is perhaps the most fundamental feature of the entire Universe, which is that it is constantly in flux and never remains the same.

 This basic fact of all existence, whether it is animate or inanimate, is nowhere more evident than on the Earth.
 Over different time periods, we see the constant and continual change that characterizes all Life and all earthly forms, whether we consider the life of a single individual, the species to which it belongs, or the life forms that exist or existed at any given period of time.
-We now know that even the ground we stand on, which seems solid and permanent, has changed in terms of its size, shape, and location over the course of millions and millions of years.
+We now know that even the ground we stand on, which seems solid and permanent, has changed in terms of its size, shape, and location over the course of millions and billions of years.